ontaptom/gemini-calorie-guesstimate/README.md

 ## About

-Gemini Calorie Guesstimate is an #BuildWithGemini educational project that uses Google's Gemini AI model to estimate calories in food from photos.
+Gemini Calorie Guesstimate is an **#BuiltWithGemini** educational project that uses Google's Gemini AI model to estimate calories in food from photos.
 Simply snap a picture of your meal, and let AI do the guesswork for you!

 This project serves as a demonstration of integrating Google's Vertex AI with a Flask web application, providing a user-friendly interface for AI-powered food analysis.

 ## Educational Purpose

 This project is intended for educational purposes, showcasing:
+- Building Application with Gemini in Vertex AI
 - Integration of Google Cloud Vertex AI
 - Building a responsive web application with Flask
 - Handling file uploads and image processing